pivot-access-ltd/bma-offline-docs/src/about-networking.md

 - **Internet Header Length** The number of 32-bit words in the header, including the options (but not including the data, since it's just the header).
 Most of the time, this will have the value "5", but options do exist and are sometimes included.
 - **Differentiated Services Code Point** This is used to specify special classes of service.
 Normally, IP packets are delivered on a "best-effort" basis, that is, Layer 3 will try everything possible to make sure a packet gets delivered.
 You can cause L3 to deliver packets with higher priority (implying more certainty) by using a different DSCP.
 - **ECN = Explicit Congestion Notification** These bits are both set by an ECN-capable router when that router is above a certain traffic threshold.
 They are there to alert a sender to slow down (or expect delays) when the network segment in use is particularly congested.
-- **Total Length of IP Packet** This field indicates the length of the entire packet, /including/ the data.
+- **Total Length of IP Packet** This field indicates the length of the entire packet, including the data.
 This makes it possible to calculate the byte offset of the data within the datagram.
 - **Identification**  This is a serial number, generated by the sending NIC, that helps the participants uniquely identify the datagram.
 In a sense, it works like the little "take-a-number" tickets you get at the hamburger stand: Eventually, the number will repeat, but the repeat cycle is so long that there's no chance of confusing packets.
 The sequential nature of this field, when used in concert with the Flags and Fragmentation Offset field, helps the protocol stack correctly reassemble the message.
 - **Flags**  This field is basically used to indicate that a packet is a fragment of a longer message.
 - **Fragmentation Offset**  Used with the Identification sequence number, this field allows the system to know which packets precede or follow this one when re-assembling the message.
 - **Time to Live (TTL)**  This indicates the number of routers that a datagram can pass through before it's discarded.
 Since routers function by replacing their own destination address with the IP address of the next hop, this essentially limits the number of times a packet's destination IP can be changed.
 Most RFC documents suggest keeping this number at 64, it's more often set to something like 255 without any real bottlenecks.
 - **Protocol** This field indicates the higher level protocol (the protocol stack) that generated this message.
 Examples are given for TCP and UDP in the figure.
 - **Header Checksum** This calculates a checksum for the header only.
 It's only used in IPv4.
 Doing integrity-checking on the data is the responsibility of Layer 4.
-- **Source Address** This is the IP address of the sender of the packet, /for this hop only/.
+- **Source Address** This is the IP address of the sender of the packet, for this hop only.
 As shown in the figure below, routers will change this address so they can get the answer back.
-- **Destination Address**  This is the IP address of the destination, /for this hop only/.
+- **Destination Address**  This is the IP address of the destination, for this hop only.
 As shown below, routers change this address to act as brokers in the IP chain.

 <a href="#heading--about-routing"><h4 id="heading--about-routing">About routing</h3></a>